 The Nursing curriculum prepares students for beginning staff nurse positions in acute, long-term care and community-based facilities.
 Staff nurses plan, provide and evaluate nursing care for individual health maintenance or health promotion needs.
 Upon successful completion of the curriculum, students receive an Associate in Applied Science (A.A.S.) degree and are eligible to sit for the state licensure examination to become a registered nurse (R.N.).

 Nursing students attend classes at the College.
 Selected clinical laboratory learning experiences under the guidance of nursing faculty are provided at a variety of health care agencies in Philadelphia.
 These experiences provide students with the opportunity to apply classroom learning in client care situations.
 The availability of learning experiences may necessitate evening or weekend clinical laboratory assignments for students.

-The Nursing curriculum is accredited by the Accreditation Commission for Education in Nursing (formerly known as the National League for Nursing Accrediting Commission), 3343 Peachtree Road, NE Suite 850, Atlanta, GA 30326, 404-975-5000, www.acenursing.org and is approved and on provisional status by the Pennsylvania State Board of Nursing.
+The Nursing curriculum is accredited by the Accreditation Commission for Education in Nursing (formerly known as the National League for Nursing Accrediting Commission), 3343 Peachtree Road, NE Suite 850, Atlanta, GA 30326, 404-975-5000, www.acenursing.org and is approved by the Pennsylvania State Board of Nursing.

 Student Learning Outcomes:

 Upon completion of this program graduates will be able to:

 - Integrate theories and concepts from science and liberal arts in the practice of nursing.

 - Collaborate with nurses and other members of the health care team to provide safe, culturally sensitive, effective nursing care to clients in a variety of settings.

 - Practice within the legal and ethical framework of nursing.